yining0713/cs520-hw1/expense_tracker/README.md

 1. Modularity
 • The app does not apply the MVC architecture pattern.
 • The app should declare the following packages and their classes: model, view, controller.

+#Understandibility
+For the understandability section, we will be inspecting your git log.
+You should include either the .git folder or else a gitLog.(pdf | txt).